Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Results

 \subsection{The Consultant vs. The Contractor}

 Our analysis of the interaction logs in Group B (Unrestricted) reveals a critical behavioral predictor of corrective competence.
 We identified two dominant interactional stances:

-\begin{description} \item[\textbf{The Contractor Stance:}] These participants treated the LLM as a low-level worker.
+\begin{description} \item[\textbf{The contractor stance:}] These participants treated the LLM as a low-level worker.
 Prompts were purely imperative (e.g., ``Make the button blue,'' ``Add the filter'').
-Telemetry shows these users rarely scrolled through the generated code before clicking ``Apply.''
-This stance maximize immediate velocity but results in 100\% Cognitive Outsourcing. \item[\textbf{The Consultant Stance:}] Outliers who succeeded in Phase 2 treated the LLM as a senior partner.
-Their prompts were interrogative (e.g., ``Why did you use a useEffect here?'' or ``Can you explain this state change?'').
-These users engaged in \textbf{Self-Scaffolding}, effectively ``paying" their epistemic debt voluntarily. \end{description}
+Screen recording review showed these users rarely scrolled through the generated code before clicking ``Apply.''
+This stance maximizes immediate velocity but results in 100\% cognitive outsourcing. \item[\textbf{The consultant stance:}] Participants who succeeded in Phase 2 treated the LLM as a senior partner.
+Their prompts were interrogative (e.g., ``Why did you use a useEffect here?'' or ``Can you explain this state change?'') \cite{denny2023conversing}.
+These users engaged in self-scaffolding, effectively ``paying'' their epistemic debt voluntarily. \end{description}

-The \textit{VibeCheck} plugin effectively forces Contractors to behave like Consultants.
-This suggests that the future of AI-assisted learning is not just about the quality of the AI's code, but about designing interfaces that preclude the Contractor stance.
+The \textit{VibeCheck} plugin does not change how participants prompt the AI, but it structurally prevents contractor-stance prompting from resulting in cognitive outsourcing: even a directive prompt requires a SOLO Level~3 explanation before its output is applied.
+This suggests that the future of AI-assisted learning is not just about the quality of the AI's code, but about designing interfaces that intercept the consequences of the contractor stance.